FridahWatetuMuthoni/simple_shell_practice/README.md

 14. Arguement Vectors (argv):
 This is a null terminated array of stringd (charater pointers) used to store the entire list of the commandline arguements

+15. Commandline arguements
+The shell environment is a REPL-> Read, Evaluate, Print, Loop prompt-> read input after enter-> the read input is evaluated print-> The output from the evaluation is printed out to the terminal Loop->We loop back again and prompt the user for another input